-Before using lark-mcp, you'll need to:
+Before using the lark-mcp tool, you need to:

 node -v